teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     packages on `#i/o`, zero failures after restart, unchanged business data and one bounded short-content repository revision.
 MB784 adds no runtime authority and does not contact production.
+36. **MB786 — production update acceptance consolidation:** complete in
+    source.
+MB785 moved nbot from `62820dc` to `7db72ea` through the repaired IRC updater while preserving the five enabled/on postures, complete plugin-data tree, boot ledger and retained Short Content KV revision.
+An isolated executable rehearsal now locks stop-before-snapshot ordering, Git release rotation, durable success status and metadata-exact state preservation without contacting production.

 The first extraction wave and durable promotion mechanics are complete.
-MB784 closes the current production tranche by making the five-package posture and its rollback evidence executable source contracts.
+MB786 closes the current production tranche by binding the five-package posture and its proven release-rotation survival to executable source contracts.

 ## Extraction order